The History of Lakeside for Children

 Community involvement is central to a Lakeside student’s successful stay.

 Students volunteer in many ways in the community throughout the year.
-They staff water a table in the Winchell Neighborhood during the annual Kalamazoo Marathon, help Oshtemo Rotary Club members set up and break down their annual Family Fun Days event, and volunteer to work with nearby Oakwood Neighborhood Association residents in the Building Blocks program, to name only a few activities.
+They have staffed water tables in the Winchell Neighborhood during the annual Kalamazoo Marathon, helped Oshtemo Rotary Club members set up and break down their annual Family Fun Days event, and volunteered to work with nearby Oakwood Neighborhood Association residents in the Building Blocks program, to name only a few activities.

-Lakeside boys – the Titans – now participate in soccer, basketball, and track and field competitions sanctioned by the Michigan High School Athletic Association.
-Plans are afoot for Lakeside girls to participate in sanctioned volleyball and/or track and field competitions.
+Lakeside students – the Titans – travel to other area schools and host area schools on our campus in boys soccer, basketball, track and field, and wrestling competitions sanctioned by the Michigan High School Athletic Association.

-Community support is also central to Lakeside’s continued success.
-The addition of the Lakeside Health & Wellness Center that opened in April 2017 is a recent example.
-The Center houses three interactive classrooms and an all-purpose room, a locker room, and a gymnasium with a regulation high school court that can accommodate basketball, volleyball, badminton, wrestling and countless other sports, recreational, and wellness activities.
+Community support is central to Lakeside’s continued success.
+Lakeside Health & Wellness Center, opened in April 2017, is a recent example.
+The Center houses three interactive classrooms, an all-purpose room, locker room, and a gymnasium with a regulation high school court that can accommodate basketball, volleyball, badminton, wrestling, and countless other sports, recreational, and wellness activities.

-The $2.3 million building was constructed and appointed through a successful fundraising campaign supported by individual, family, foundation, and corporate donors, nearly all drawn from the Kalamazoo area.
+The 12,000 square-foot building was constructed and appointed through a successful $2.3 million fundraising campaign supported by individual, family, foundation, and corporate donors, nearly all drawn from the Kalamazoo area.

 This combined passion has led to Lakeside for Children attracting attention in Michigan and beyond for the quality of its programs.
 There is consistently a waiting list of students to be admitted and administrators frequently host groups from human services departments and courts across the country who are interested in adding Lakeside to their lists of preferred service providers.

-What started as an orphanage for boys more than a century ago, is now a nationally recognized residential treatment facility that promotes maturity, clear thinking, and individual growth for teen boys and girls with chronic behavioral issues.
+What started as an orphanage for boys more than a century ago, is now a nationally recognized residential treatment facility that promotes maturity, clear thinking, and individual growth for boys with chronic behavioral issues.